brown-band/website/pages/scripts/1998-1999/fall/columbia.md

 ## Pregame

-Senoritas y senores, amigos y graduados, presentemente una organizacion que le gusta tocarse, es el Brown Universidad "Bandito" Banda!
+Senoritas y senores, amigos y graduados, presentemente una organizacion que le gusta tocarse, es el Brown Universidad “Bandito” Banda!

 :sd[Banda corre sobre el campo.]

 Esta manana, la Banda viajo por Columbia.
 Sin embargo, nos preguntamos que era una viaje bastante rapido, y…what?
 Columbia _University_?
 In New York?
 Ohhh!
 No wonder we didn’t have to take a boat or a plane!
 Um.
 Well, yeah.
 Let’s play some music now.

-Watch now as the band forms an oblate spheroid and plays "NFL on Fox."
+Watch now as the band forms an oblate spheroid and plays “NFL on Fox.”

 :sd[Band forms a football, plays that.
-And "In the Fray."
+And “In the Fray.”
 And forms a B somewhere, I guess.
 Usual spiel.]

 ## Halftime

-Ladies and gentlemen, friends and alumni, and Columbia sports columnists, presenting an organization that caused the recent drop in the stock market, it’s the Brown University "Antichrist" Band!
+Ladies and gentlemen, friends and alumni, and Columbia sports columnists, presenting an organization that caused the recent drop in the stock market, it’s the Brown University “Antichrist” Band!

 :sd[Band attacks the field.]